LanceEddleman/DomoApps/DesignCleanUpTool/README.md

 ------------------------------
 Version: 1.0.0

-Welcome to the DomoApps Design Clean Up Tool.
+Welcome to the DomoApps Design Clean Up Tool
-This program was designed to bulk delete old and duplicate designs on a server.
-This program runs on the terminal.
+This program was designed to bulk delete old and duplicate designs on a server This program runs on the terminal.
-Please read the following information.
+Please read the following information

 ---------------
 Getting Started
 ---------------
-1) Open terminal\n
+Open terminal
-2) Navigate to the scripts folder in the folder structure for this tool\n
+Navigate to the scripts folder in the folder structure for this tool -- exmaple: cd Users/me/Desktop/DesignCleanUpTool/scripts Run the domoLogin.sh bash script from your terminal
-\texmaple: cd Users/me/Desktop/DesignCleanUpTool/scripts\n
-3) Run the domoLogin.sh bash script from your terminal\n
-\tbash domoLogin.sh
+-- bash domoLogin.sh
-4) Login to your server
+Login to your server
-5) Select an option
-\tSelect 0 to continue to the clean up tool
+Select 0 to continue to the clean up tool
-\tSelect 1 to retry your Login
+Select 1 to retry your Login
-\tSelect 2 to quit
+Select 2 to quit

 -----------------------------
 Design Clean Up Tool Options